i3vi3/html-erb-38.vim/README.md

     Default key mapping: **\<LocalLeader\>ll**

     This command QuickRuns *.html.erb.
-If successful, the result is put in an html file. the filename of html is obtained by removing ".erb" from the current filename.
+If successful, the result is put in an html file.
+    The filename of the html is obtained by removing ".erb" from the current filename.
     (e.g. main.html.erb -> main.html)

  - :HtmlErbView